Listed below are some exciting must to go places

 So even if it’s not Mumbai, you ought to watch a movie here.
 Don’t miss it for free.

 Missing the spiritual and the traditional vibe of this city?
 Even if you’re an agnostic or an atheist, you can still visit the Birla Mandir.
-Unlike other temples, the built of this temple is entirely different and modern.
+Unlike other famous temples of Rajasthan, the built of this temple is entirely different and modern.

 Alongside the path, you’d find many vendors selling flowers, petals, and like.
 On the same road, you will also find many other temples dotting the road.
 So, if you want to nurture the spirituality and awaken the sense of religiousness, visit this area in toto.